-If you have concerns about climate or bias in this class, or if you wish to report an incident of bias or hate that has occurred in class, you may contact the Chair of the Department, Professor Craig Berridge (berridge@wisc.edu) or the Chair of the Psychology Department Climate & Diversity Committee, Professor Martha Alibali (martha.alibali@wisc.edu).
+If you have concerns about climate or bias in this class, or if you wish to report an incident of bias or hate that has occurred in class, you may contact the Chair of the Department, Professor Craig Berridge (berridge@wisc.edu) or the Chair of the Psychology Department Climate & Diversity Committee, Professor Catherine Marler (Catherine.Marler@wisc.edu).
 You may also use the University's bias incident reporting system, which you can reach at this link.